Osasion/auc.cdt/docs/index.md

-# EOSIO.CDT (Contract Development Toolkit)
+# AUC.CDT (Contract Development Toolkit)

-EOSIO.CDT is a toolchain for WebAssembly (WASM) and set of tools to facilitate smart contract development for the EOSIO platform.
-In addition to being a general purpose WebAssembly toolchain, [EOSIO](https://github.com/eosio/eos) specific optimizations are available to support building EOSIO smart contracts.
+AUC.CDT is a toolchain for WebAssembly (WASM) and set of tools to facilitate smart contract development for the AUC platform.
+In addition to being a general purpose WebAssembly toolchain, [AUC](https://github.com/Osasion/AUChain) specific optimizations are available to support building AUC smart contracts.
 This new toolchain is built around [Clang 7](https://github.com/eosio/llvm), which means that EOSIO.CDT has the most currently available optimizations and analyses from LLVM, but as the WASM target is still considered experimental, some optimizations are incomplete or not available.

 ## New Introductions